 Chuck and I first met years ago when I happened to wander into his brother’s store (also called Game Empire) in San Diego while I was on holiday with my family.
 When I travel, I love to patronize local game stores and Game Empire was place of choice that trip.
 After browsing through the store, I wandered into the play area (a hallmark of Game Empire is that there is always great space to play games) and Chuck actually chatted me up when he saw I had a copy of a two-player Kosmos game in my hands.
 We got to talking and he found out I was from Los Angeles.
 Before long, he told me of his desire to open a local game store in Pasadena.

 Now, if you are reading this blog, you may know that I used to have a podcast called Boardgame Babylon from 2005 to about 2015 (with occasional revivals here and there).
-That’s still the name of the blog, of course, and I might just revive the other one day.
+That’s still the name of the blog, of course, and maybe the podcast will be back one day.
 I digress; one of the key things to know about my podcast is that I had a journalistic bent to some of my shows because I have been a journalist in one form or another for some of my professional life.
-One of the features of my podcast was to do occasional series like one I did about the Demise and Rise of the Friendly Local Game Store, which had me talking turkey with many a game store owner in SoCal.
+One of the features of my podcast was to do occasional series.
+Notably, I did one about the Demise and Rise of the Friendly Local Game Store, which had me talking turkey with many a game store owner in SoCal.

 Now, I have lived near Pasadena for most of my life so when Chuck talked about that area, I had a perfect frame of reference.
-We connected about the area and discussed the gaming and shopping options we have had in the San Gabriel Valley over the years, from the long-gone Game Keeper in the nearby mall, to the Last Grenadier’s Pasadena haven (and the short-lived Arcadia version), to Lionheart and Gameology, and all the tiny shops that opened after Magic: The Gathering broke.
+We connected about the area and discussed the gaming and shopping options we have had in the San Gabriel Valley over the years, from the long-gone Game Keeper in the nearby mall, to the Last Grenadier’s Arcadia haven, The Gaming House in Pasadena, to Lionheart in La Verne and Gameology (originally in Claremont), All Star Games in Diamond Bar (and their cool, brief stint in West Covina), and all the tiny shops that opened after Magic: The Gathering broke.
 If you had a game store in SoCal in the last 35 years, I’ve been your customer and Chuck appreciated my comprehensive knowledge of the stores in town and thereabouts.

 Having just talked to one of the staffers at Pasadena’s only game store at that time (Game Zone), I told Chuck that the store was for sale.
 I said why not just buy it and develop it out as he clearly would do.
 Pasadena would love him for it.

 For those who don’t know, The Game Zone started as “THE ZONE”, a game retailer who used to have a regular table at Strategicon.
 He got attention and sold games the old fashioned way: Discounts and shouting.
-Bill was outspoken, calling people over to his booth as they tried to walk by and not make eye contact.
+Bill, the owner at the time, was loud – calling people over to his booth as they tried to walk by and not make eye contact (hey, we’re geeks!).
 He had discounts, he had ding and dent games, and he might have bought closeout games.
-I don’t recall completely, although I do remember buying the Warhammer Mighty Fortress foam castle from him years ago, which was never really used.
+I don’t recall completely, although I do remember buying the Warhammer Mighty Fortress foam castle from him years ago, which was never really used but it looks sweet and his price was right.
 Eventually, Bill opened The Zone and, while it was fine for a while, he eventually sold it and had to get a day job.
 In those days, he had more competition from the Last Grenadier in Pasadena and another game store in Eagle Rock (Something Unusual), so it was probably harder.
 But he sold it and I’m not sure how many owners there were before the last fellow bought it.

 Now, I knew the current owner a bit and he was a quiet, unassuming fellow.
 Chuck – well, he was not.
 Chuck was an attorney for many years so he said what he meant and did so powerfully, with confidence you don’t always find among the geeks and nerds in tabletop gaming.
 He wasn’t rude, but he also didn’t mess around.
 I always admired that about him.
 Yet, I thought it might not work well when he spoke to the Game Zone’s owner.

 When I insisted that Game Zone was for sale and that I knew the owner was looking to exit the business to pursue other concerns (quite positive ones, actually), Chuck went back and got the deal done.
 Some time, not too much time later, I actually interviewed the Game Zone owner before he officially sold the place and it came out that I was the one who had told Chuck the store was absolutely for sale.
 To his credit, the guy wasn’t mad at me but he was surprised and perhaps he just eventually realized it was what he wanted anyway.
-His staffer who told me may have gotten some heck thereafter, I suppose but what was I to do?
+His staffer who told me may have gotten some heck thereafter, I suppose, but what was I to do?
 I was a podcasting journalist.
-No one told me it was off the record – something I have always respected (believe me, there are a few stories I’d LOVE to tell that I never will because they were told in confidence and off the record).
+No one told me it was off the record – something I have always respected (believe me, there are a few stories I’d LOVE to tell that I never will because they were told in confidence by some cool folks).

 Game Empire Pasadena Arises